microsoft/FluidHelloWorld/README.md

 - `serviceConfig` is will vary depending on the service. `TinyliciousClient` only requires an `id` for the container.
 - `containerSchema` defines the name of the container and a set of `initialObjects`. `initialObjects` is a map that defines Fluid objects that will be created when the container is first created.
-The key provided can be used to access the initialObject from the container like so: `myContainerInstance.initialObjects.myKey`.
+The key provided can be used to access the initialObject from the container like so: `fluidContainer.initialObjects.myKey`.

 ```ts
 const { id, isNew } = getContainerId();